Why people don't send the message

 When Someone Doesn't Send You a Message

 It's easy to assume the worst: they don't care, they've moved on, you don't matter to them anymore.
 But the truth is usually more complicated.
-The same reasons people hold back — fear, self-protection, not wanting to reopen something painful — apply to the person on the other end too.
+The same reasons people hold back apply to the person on the other end too: fear, self-protection, not wanting to reopen something painful.

 Their silence doesn't necessarily mean they have nothing to say.
 It might mean they have too much to say and no safe way to say it.
 Sometimes the people who go quietest are the ones carrying the heaviest words.